Editorial Standards

 - The title is a foundational example of its genre and we don't yet have coverage of it.

-3. Hands-on requirement
+3. Evaluation requirement

 4. The review structure